tiliv/django-tools.tmbundle/README.md

 `VIRTUALENVWRAPPER` will trump plain old `VIRTUALENV` if the two settings are both available.

+To successfully use a couple of commands, ones that run within TextMate's process (not a separate Terminal tab), your `PATH` will need to include the location of `virtualenvwrapper.sh`, which is normally `source`d in your `.bash_profile`.
+TextMate doesn't run that profile script or make changes to environment variables, so you may need to help it out in your `.tm_properties`:

+    # My virtualenvwrapper.sh is located in my macports-activated Python framework
+    PATH = "/opt/local/Library/Frameworks/Python.framework/Versions/Current/bin:$PATH"

+Alternately, if this is a common requirement, you can pop open TextMate's preferences and use the _Variables_ tab to enter the same information for TextMate's global (not project) use.

 ## Commands
 Commands that open the Terminal make an effort to try to activate the local [virtualenv](http://www.virtualenv.org/en/latest/) or [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/).
 Make sure you set the [`VIRTUALENV`](#virtualenv) or [`VIRTUALENVWRAPPER`](#virtualenvwrapper) variables in your `.tm_properties` accordingly.